AFMASS Southern Africa – Zambia and SADC region’s largest Food, Beverage & Milling Industry Conference & Expo

 The AFMASS Southern Africa edition is the best platform for the industry stakeholders in the Southern-Central African region to discover the latest technologies and innovations that are critical to the growth of the young industry, in one of the regions with outstanding potential and opportunities in sub-Saharan Africa.

-The event provides the most important route to the Southern African Development Community (SADC) region market, out of South Africa’s, food & beverage, agro and agro-processing, milling and hospitality & foodservice industry.
+Held in Lusaka, Zambia the event provides the most important route to the Southern African Development Community (SADC) region market, out of South Africa’s, food & beverage, agro and agro-processing, milling and hospitality & foodservice industry.

 The event targets the following countries in the region: